Aquarium disease or disaster?

 We can help.

 Dr. Charlie Gregory has been an aquarist since age 5.
-As an aquatic specialised veterinarian and marine biologist with a masters degree in aquaculture, he is based in South Florida and works locally and globally practicing aquarium medicine.
-Dr. Gregory co-founded a non-profit, "The Reef Institute", which does coral seed-banking, research, and marine biology education.
+As an aquatic specialized veterinarian and marine biologist with a masters degree in aquaculture, he is based in South Florida and works locally and globally practicing aquarium medicine.
+Dr. Gregory co-founded a non-profit, "The Reef Institute", which does coral gene-banking, research, and marine biology education.
 Additionally, he and his partners provide medical services addressing aquarium diseases in public and private aquariums.

 Checkout the social media links to see what we've been up to or click the button below to contact us.
 Also, if you love the coral reefs as we do and want to help, please let us know and we can work together with The Reef Institute.

 Work with an aquarium veterinarian to begin to solve emergency aquarium issues using facetime, skype, whatsapp, facebook messager , etc. Need for formal working relationship with local veterinarian will follow in most cases.